IemProg/IA301_SymbolicAI_Ontologies/README.md

 ==============
 ##  Motivation

-Since we live in a dynamic world, the problem of movement becomes more acute.
+Cities are growing with unseen rate, providing better Since we live in a dynamic world, the problem of movement becomes more acute.
 Not everyone wants to use public transport and prefer cars or scooters.
-For better use of resources and comfortable movement, you can use the car rental network.Therefore, my partner and I decided to develop an ontology for car rental, which will be relevant for service owners to better organize their work.
+For better use of resources and comfortable movement, you can use the car rental network.
+Therefore, my partner and I decided to develop an ontology for car rental, which will be relevant for service owners to better organize their work.

 ----

 ## Objective:

+A recommendation model to help urban planning and ensure sustainability of cities and human settlements

 ### Team:

 - Sini SURESH